Clever & Useful Idea for Mastering Basketweave (or Trying Thread)

-I was reading The Ups & Downs of Needlepoint, which I got from New Needlepoint, a couple of days ago and she had a clever idea for learning Basketweave.
+I was reading The Ups & Downs of Needlepoint, a vintage book, a couple of days ago and she had a clever idea for learning Basketweave.

 I’ve taken this idea and modified it a bit to give you a charming and practical project you can adapt to your style.
 The idea is to make coaster, united by background color, edging and theme.
 You can choose any colors you like.
 I’ve put in some drawings of possible ideas.